-Read the sub carefully and read any small print, such as sub by e-mail/post or named actors only etc. Make sure to read the whole breakdown as there might be more suitable roles at the end.
+- READ THE SUB carefully and read any small print, such as ‘sub by e-mail’ or ‘named actors only’ etc. Make sure to read the whole breakdown as there might be other, more suitable roles at the end.

 NB.
 Read these carefully, as all events will be flagged – but may not prevent the client doing the job!

 If a client has ‘Please Check’ on Tagmin for the dates of the project you want to sub them for, then contact them with details of the breakdown as per their preference (Telephone/WhatsApp/Email) on the Preference Grid.